EasyKnock Reviews

 How does EasyKnock work?

 EasyKnock buys your house at a fair price and rents it back to you.
-This lets you access the funds you need without you leaving your home.
+This lets you convert the funds you need without you leaving your home.
 You may receive between 75% and 90% of your home’s equity, depending on the program you choose.

 Sell & Stay and MoveAbility homeowners have the option of receiving the home’s remaining balance when it sells.
 When you're ready, you can put your house on the market with the listing price and agent of your choice.